junguler/junguler.github.io/README.md

 <link rel="shortcut icon" type="image/ico" href="../favicon.ico"/>
 ```
 ### add footer to our pages
-footer stays at the end of our page and usually contains contact information or web hosting infor and technologies, lets start by opening a footer tag:
+footer stays at the end of our page and usually contains contact information or web hosting and technologies, lets start by opening a footer tag:
 ```
 <footer>
 </footer>